Amazon Honor System

 Late Model 91 Frequency Generator (with ComplexToneWheels)

 After WWII, Hammond returned to the 91 frequency generators and added ComplexToneWheels to the lowest octave that provided additional odd hamonics to the fundamental.
 This improved the sound of the bass pedals.
-The following models have 91 frequency generators with complex tone wheels on lowest octave:
+The following models were produced from the mid 1940's to the early 1950's and have 91 frequency generators with complex tone wheels on lowest octave:

 Model BV: #17,075 - #29,737